them-es/Billy/README.md

 ## Support

-This code repository is not suitable for support requests.
-If you have a question or need assistence please access our [https://them.es/support](https://them.es/support) (PRO Add-on) or submit your question in the Support section of the WordPress Plugin directory (FREE version).
+This code repository is not suitable for general support requests.
+If you have a question or need assistence please access our Support forum at [https://them.es/support](https://them.es/support) or submit your question in the Support section of the WordPress Plugin directory (FREE version only).

 ## Technology